Dallas 3M Earplug Lawsuit Attorneys

 Hearing loss is a catastrophic injury that can greatly affect veterans.
-Not only must they deal with a lowered quality of life but the consequences of hearing loss can cause tremendous emotional and psychological pain.
-While the overall effects of hearing loss will vary from veteran to veterans, there are many who face:
+Not only must they deal with a lowered quality of life, but hearing loss’s consequences can cause tremendous emotional and psychological pain.
+While the overall effects of hearing loss will vary from veteran to veteran, many face:

-- A lowered quality of life that can affect their relationship with their loved ones.
+- A lowered quality of life can affect their relationship with their loved ones.

 - An increased risk of accident or injury.

-- Physical health problems including constant headaches, muscle tension from stress, and increased blood pressure.
+- Physical health problems include constant headaches, muscle tension from stress, and increased blood pressure.

-- Hearing impairment can lead to fewer viable job opportunities which can lead to financial problems.
+- Hearing impairment can lead to fewer viable job opportunities, leading to financial problems.

 - Hearing impairment can make it difficult to pursue training and higher education.

-- Because hearing loss can affect communication skills, sufferers often deal with issues of socialization.
-Veterans may become socially isolated, which can have a negative effect on their overall well being.
+- Because hearing loss can affect communication skills, sufferers often deal with socialization issues.
+Veterans may become socially isolated, which can harm their overall well-being.
 This is especially troubling if the individual is dealing with other mental health issues.